 Twist and pull out the filter and remove the element.
 Place the new filter onto the cover and lock it into place by turning it clockwise.
 Check the O-rings for damage and replace if necessary.
-Replacement filters can be obtained from your local WESTERBEKE dealer or ZF (Hurth dealer).
+Replacement filters can be obtained from your local WESTERBEKE dealer.